tom-b13/schofield/docs/Epic K - API Contract and Versioning.md

 Production modules in app/guards and app/logic/repository_* contain no hardcoded test ids, UUID keyed fallback maps, or references to test harness symbols; repositories and guard rely only on real data sources and public helpers.
 Refs: Guard isolation; Compatibility constraints; Repository isolation

+6.1.32 Precedence order lives in the guard
+The write-route guard executes checks in this exact order with first-failure semantics: Content-Type, If-Match presence, If-Match format, ETag mismatch.
+The guard either fails or passes; it never emits success headers.
+Refs: STEP-2.

+6.1.33 Guard owns 415 before body parsing
+Unsupported request media type for write routes that expect a body is enforced inside the guard before any body parsing or validation, so 415 cannot be pre-empted by 422.
+Refs: STEP-2.

+6.1.34 No precondition checks in wrappers or handlers No wrappers or route handlers parse, normalise or compare If-Match, and they do not raise PRE_* problems.
+Wrappers may perform media-type coercion only and must not short-circuit with PRE_*.
+Refs: STEP-2.

+6.1.35 Canonical status mapping and taxonomy
+Mapping is central and route-kind driven: PRE_IF_MATCH_MISSING maps to 428 everywhere; PRE_IF_MATCH_INVALID_FORMAT maps to 409; PRE_IF_MATCH_ETAG_MISMATCH maps to 409 for answers or screens and 412 for document reorder.
+Guarded failures must not emit RUN_* codes.
+Refs: STEP-2, STEP-4.

+6.1.36 Reorder diagnostics via shared emitter
+On document reorder mismatch, diagnostics headers X-List-ETag and X-If-Match-Normalized are emitted via app.logic.header_emitter.emit_etag_headers, not handcrafted in handlers.
+Refs: STEP-4.

 # 6.2.1.1 Runtime screen GET returns domain + generic tags (parity)

 **Given** a runtime JSON GET for a screen, **when** the request succeeds, **then** the response includes both headers and they carry the same value.